 The tenant, DCJ Housing and LAHC have rights and obligations under the Act and the residential tenancy agreement.

 LAHC are responsible for the installation and maintenance of the television antenna system to all properties owned by LAHC that have a common antenna.
 Generally, this relates to multi unit apartment buildings.
 For information about those multi unit apartments buildings not owned by LAHC, go to Television Antenna Service Policy Supplement – Free to air television antenna for multi unit apartment buildings.

-For single properties, a television outlet on the wall together with the cabling to the antenna location is provided to most properties owned by LAHC and managed by FACS Housing.
+For single properties, a television outlet on the wall together with the cabling to the antenna location is provided to most properties owned by LAHC and managed by DCJ Housing.
 The installation of a free to air television antenna and connection to the relevant cabling system is the responsibility of the tenant.
-Tenants must seek approval from FACS Housing prior to installing a free to air television antenna.
+Tenants must seek approval from DCJ Housing prior to installing a free to air television antenna.
 For information about those properties with individual antenna system and are not owned by LAHC go to Television Antenna Service Policy Supplement – Free to air television antenna for properties with individual antenna system.
 For information about requesting permission to install a free to air television antenna, go to Alterations to Homes Policy.